0xblackbot/rainbow-swap-sdk/README.md

 ...

 // 2.
-On wallet connection: check if `Rainbow Wallet` smart contract is active const userAddress = 'UQDGGjjuwhikx8ZPJsrLbKXGq7mx26D8pK_l8GqBejzB52Pa'; // user wallet address const isRainbowWalletActive = await getIsRainbowWalletActive(userAddress);

-...

-// 3.
 On input asset amount, input asset, or output asset change: fetch a new swap route const params = {
   inputAssetAmount: '1000000000', // 1 TON in nano
   inputAssetAddress: 'ton', // TON